Are you guilty of getting angry and yelling at your child often?

-What have been my experiences and takeaways in the past two years of implementing the strategies of becoming a Calmer Parent from being an Angry Mom the following strategies have been most helpful:
+In the past two years of implementing the strategies of becoming a Calmer Parent from being an Angry Mom the following strategies have been most helpful:

 This is the fundamental step before any change can happen.
 It took me a while to understand that the only person I can change is myself, not even my child.
 This perspective shift was crucial in making this journey happen.